knauzdev/HuntCraft/README.md

   <img width="500" src="https://github.com/knauzdev/HuntCraft/blob/main/logo.png" />
 </p>

-A WoW 3.3.5 modding project that combines the game mechanics of Hunt: Showdown and World of Warcraft created over the course of 1 month.
+A WoW 3.3.5 modding project that combines the game mechanics and world of Hunt: Showdown and World of Warcraft created over the course of 1 month.
 In this repository you'll find the client patch and Eluna scripts needed to run it yourself or just see how it was made.

 **Fair warning:** this is more like a proof of concept, the scripting is kinda awful, there are bugs and not a lot to do other than the most basic gameplay loop.